c-blake/procs/README.md

 "pd", "pf", "pk", "pw", "scroll", "sc" }, then the multi-command can be bypassed and those commands activate, respectively, `procs display`, `procs find`, `procs find -akill`, and `procs find -await`.
-Being a `cligen` multi-command you can also type the shortest unique prefix for most things, e.g., `procs k`.
+Being a `cligen` multi-command you can also type the shortest unique prefix for most things, e.g., `procs f -ak`.

 Replacing "top" like functionality with `pd` and `sc`
 -----------------------------------------------------